Timeline of the Syrian civil war (2021): September

 On September 11, three Turkish non-commissioned officers were killed and four other soldiers were wounded after a roadside bomb exploded between Idlib city and Binnish.
 The SOHR said that the militant group responsible of the attack was led by Abu Bakr al-Siddiq.

-Meanwhile, Turkey’s Defense Minister Hulusi Akar during a meeting at the Turkish-Syrian border said that since the beginning of 2021, the Turkish security forces have neutralized 1,926 terrorists in northern Iraq and Syria.
+Meanwhile, Turkey's Defense Minister Hulusi Akar during a meeting at the Turkish-Syrian border said that since the beginning of 2021, the Turkish security forces have neutralized 1,926 terrorists in northern Iraq and Syria.
 The terrorists were killed during domestic and cross-border operations in the regions, the minister added.

 On September 13, the SOHR reported that 3 members of the Al-Hamza Division, including a commander, were killed after an IED exploded in the Raju district, in the Afrin countryside.

 Also on September 13, Syrian President Bashar al-Assad met with his Russian ally Vladimir Putin in Russia.
 During the meeting, Putin criticized the foreign forces present in Syria without permission or approval by the UN.
-Meanwhile, Assad commended Russia for its efforts in protecting Syria’s sovereignty, and also discussed the Syrian peace talks in Kazakhstan.
+Meanwhile, Assad commended Russia for its efforts in protecting Syria's sovereignty, and also discussed the Syrian peace talks in Kazakhstan.

 On September 14, 3 members of the YPG were killed and 4 more were wounded after a Turkish drone targeted Kurdish positions with airstrikes near Ayn Issa, northern Raqqa province.

 On September 15, Russian Aerospace Forces attacked Idlib region.15 air strikes were launched.
 According to the opposition, three warplanes were used.

 On September 17, the SOHR confirmed that six ISIS militants were killed in several Russian airstrikes in the Syrian desert.

 On September 18, the SOHR reported that two Syrian soldiers were killed and seven more were injured, some seriously, after ISIS militants attacked elements of the Syrian Army in the al-Sukhnah desert, Homs province.

 On September 19, five Liwa al-Quds militiamen were killed after ISIS operatives launched an attack on their positions in Jabal al-Ammour in Palmyra.
 Turkish forces killed one Syrian soldier in Afrin.

-On September 20, at least two senior commanders of the Al-Qaeda linked Hurras al-Din were killed in an American airstrike in near the town of Binnish, Idlib province.
+On September 20, at least two senior commanders of Al-Qaeda linked Hurras al-Din were killed in an American airstrike in near the town of Binnish, Idlib province.

 On September 21, the SOHR reported that a Liwa al-Quds militiaman was killed after he stepped on an ISIL landmine during combing operations in the al-Sukhnah desert.
 At the same day Turkish Airstrikes on the Kurds starts to escalate.

 On September 22, the SOHR reported that a former member of the Deir ez-Zor military council died of wounds he sustained after he was shot by ISIS assassins in al-Busayra city.